In a world where people have a lot of choices, the story may be the deciding factor.

 The notion of an “origin story,” which traces back to the comic book era, refers to the way a character’s backstory underlies his or her motivations and actions.

 Batman’s origin story is iconic.
 As a child, Bruce Wayne witnessed his parents being murdered.
 From that day forward, he vowed to rid his city of evil and to strike fear into the hearts of criminals.
 We’re sympathetic to his motive, and we’re on his side, pulling for him to succeed.
+If your customers understand where you're coming from as a business, they'll be more likely to be on your side too.

 Every individual and company has an origin story.
 And getting our arms around our own brand story is the challenging part.